routingblog/arbitration/content/docs/problems.md

 [^colvinempirical7]: Colvin supra pp 24-25, 29

 [^kentucky1] For example, see 'NEW ALBANY MAIN STREET PROPERTIES v R. WAYNE STRATTON, CPA; AND JONES, NALE & MATTINGLY PLC, 2022-SC-0254-DG (Supreme Court of Kentucky 24 August 2023)'

+[^keating1]: Joshi, H. (2023).
+You Have Got to Be Keating Me: Why the Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act Is a Good Start.
+2023. pp 120 (see footnote 65)